Thursday, August 26, 2021

 Who am I, and why do I do this?

 My name is Daniela Simina.
 I was born in Romania, in a culture where zâne, the Romanian fairies, feature prominently.
 I grew up with fairytales and stories of encounters with fairy-beings told to me by my sweet and magical Grandmother.
 Grandma, herself a skilled medicine woman, was also my first teacher in the witchy arts.
-Like her, I could see things invisible to others, which has advantages, as well as plenty of disadvantages.
-I can't help thinking: who knows what would had happened to me without her love and support?
+Like her, I could see things invisible to others which has its own advantages but also plenty of disadvantages.
+I can't help thinking, who knows what would had happened to me without her love and support?

-Few years ago, fairies and ancestral deities called me back to the path I had abandoned.
+About two decedes ago, fairies and ancestral deities called me back to the path I had abandoned.
 I resisted for sometime but eventually gave in.
-Information was no longer scarce or unavailable: quite the opposite.
-This created a new dilemma: what sources shall I trust?
-They, my fairy guides and gods (2) guided me again in the right direction: I crossed (cyber)paths with Morgan Daimler, scholar and researcher of fairy lore and folklore, translator of Old Irish, distinguished teacher and writer.
-I connected with other scholars and researchers of cultural anthropology, that have inspired my work and my spiritual path.
+Information was no longer scarce or unavailable, quite the opposite, which created a new dilemma: in seeking to regrow my fairy-centered practice and needing some guidance, what sources shall I trust?
+Fortunately, chance or luck guided (2) in the right direction.
+I crossed (cyber)paths with Morgan Daimler, scholar and researcher of fairy lore and folklore, translator of Old Irish, distinguished teacher and writer.
+I had the good fortune to encounter Seo Helrune whose work in the area of Norse-Germanic paganism broadened my horizon.
+I connected with other scholars and researchers of folklore and cultural anthropology who have inspired my work and my spiritual path.
 (3)

-Through education, and through learning from one another people grow wiser.
-Why is this important for such space as "Whispers in the Twilight"?
+Why are spaces such as "Whispers in the Twilight" important?
+I believe that through education, sharing resources and learning from one another people expand their understanding of fairy traditions and gain a more realistic view of relationships between humans and fairies.
 In my view, the relationship between fairies and humans is, or should be, symbiotic .
-Through educating ourselves -people- about Fairy(4) we can establish relationships that are mutually beneficial, as well as safe - for how safe can be all things involving fairies.(5)
+Through educating ourselves about Fairy(4) we can establish relationships that are mutually beneficial as well as safe, for how safe can be all things involving fairies.(5)

-In the book "Living Fairy", Morgan Daimler discusses the need for re-enchanting the world.
-On one hand, enchantment is already there, and people only need to open up to experience it.
-On the other hand, over the past centuries things have gotten out of balance, and for balance to be restored there is an acute need to bring the Otherworldly, namely fairies, more into this world.
+In their book "Living Fairy", Morgan Daimler discusses the need for re-enchanting the world.
+On the one hand, enchantment is already here and humans only need to tune it to experience it.
+On the other hand, over the past centuries things have gotten out of balance.
+Religios radicalism coupled with aggressive materialism marginalized fairy-related traditions while also altered dramatically the socio-economic landscape.
+As a result, fairies themselves have been pushed farther out from both physical landscape and living traditions.
+Our world fell for this and other reasons out of balance.
+To restore balance there is an acute need to bring the fairies, the ostracized Other, back into this world.

 "My view has always been that to achieve this re-enchantment of our world we need only to change how we perceive it because it is plenty of enchantment here already....
 I believe now that it is essential that we actively seek to bring the Other into our world and that it is essential for us to return our world to a state of balance with the Otherworld by opening the way again."